Leif Johan Sevland

 Leif Johan Sevland (born 13 September 1961 in Karmøy) is a Norwegian business leader and former politician for the Conservative Party (Høyre).
 He served as Mayor of Stavanger from 1995 to 2011.
-Since 2012, he has been the President and CEO of the Offshore Northern Seas Foundation (ONS).
+Since 2012, he has been the president and CEO of the Offshore Northern Seas Foundation (ONS).
 In November 2014, he was also appointed Honorary Consul for the Republic of France.

 Mayor of Stavanger

-Sevland was elected to the Stavanger City Council in 1987 and became mayor in 1995.
+Sevland was elected to the municipal council of Stavanger Municipality in 1987 and became mayor in 1995.
 He was re-elected in the municipal elections of 1999, 2003, and 2007, serving a total of 16 consecutive years as mayor until he chose not to run for re-election in 2011.

 During his time in office, Sevland became a prominent advocate for the oil and energy industry.
 Stavanger and the surrounding region saw a significant number of new oil and oil service companies established during his tenure.
 He held various board positions aimed at promoting regional business development.

 He also co-initiated the World Energy Cities Partnership in the mid-1990s and served as its president for seven years.
 He was a strong proponent of major cultural and educational initiatives, such as the Stavanger Concert Hall and the Norwegian Petroleum Museum, and Stavanger was named European Capital of Culture in 2008.
 Sevland was also central to the establishment of the University of Stavanger.